NATO calls emergency meeting after Turkish request

 The article reads: "The parties will consult together whenever, in the opinion of any of them, the territorial integrity, political independence or security of any of the parties is threatened."

-It is less potent than Article 5, which recognises an attack against one or more members as an attack against all.
+It is less potent than Article 5, which recognizes an attack against one or more members as an attack against all.

 (Reporting By Philip Blenkinsop, editing by David Evans)